IGPI Advisory Council

 Associate Professor, Biomedical Engineering

 Professor Braun joined the College of Engineering in 2002.
-He received his PhD in Genetics from UI in 2001, and both his M.S. and B.S. from the University of Iowa in 1995 and 1993 respectively.
+He received his Ph.D. in Genetics from the Univesity of Iowa in 2001, and both his M.S. and B.S. from the University of Iowa in 1995 and 1993 respectively.

 Dr. Braun's current responsibilities include directing the activities of the Bioinformatics subtrack of the Interdisciplinary Graduate Program in Informatics as well as Associate Professor in Ophthalmology and Visual Sciences and Biomedical Engineering, Researcher for the Center for Bioinformatics and Computational Biology, and Director for the Coordinated Laboratory for Computational Genomics.

 Dr. Braun's special fields of knowledge as well as present research interests include genetics, bioinformatics, and computational biology.
-He is also researching mascular degeneration.
+He is also researching macular degeneration.